 git filter-branch --index-filter \ 'git ls-files -s | sed "s-\t\"*-&FOLDER/-" | GIT_INDEX_FILE=$GIT_INDEX_FILE.new \ git update-index --index-info && mv "$GIT_INDEX_FILE.new" "$GIT_INDEX_FILE" ' --tag-name-filter cat -f -- --all

-Important: watch end of second line, you have to change FOLDER for your name of directory.
+Important: watch end of a second line, you have to change FOLDER for your name of the directory.

 When you do it with all your current repositories we can move on to merge it.
 It’s kind of easy part.
 Add remote and pull it.
 Just repeat following for all your repositories:

 git remote add src_repo_name src_repo_filepath git pull src_repo_name git remote rm src_repo_name